 We typically suggest that small businesses seek out potential subcontracting opportunities with prospective mentors.
 Potential protégé firms should utilize procurement forecast, the Federal Procurement Data System (FPDS) and other resources to find potential opportunities.
 Companies informally mentor the small businesses they’ve successfully worked with in the past.
 Remember to take advantage of any advice mentors are willing to share.

-To learn more about how to incorporate the Mentor-Protégé program into your government business strategy visit our Strategy, Training and Research Support (STARS) Advisory Program, or contact Winvale to speak with one of our experts.
+To learn more about how to incorporate the Mentor-Protégé program into your government business strategy, contact Winvale to speak with one of our experts.

 Photo by Highway Agency